-We have a dedicated team waiting to help.
+We have a dedicated team ready to help.
 You can email us at email@example.com or call 020 3772 9728.
-Once you've established contact with us, one of our experienced legacy officers will be assigned to you to help you through the process until it's complete.
+Once you've established contact with us, one of our experienced legacy officers will be assigned to you to help you through the process should you need it.

 Being an executor